DylanSullins/CS303A1/README.md

 Q. Quit

 ## Input Constraints
-Input file must consist of integers separated by either a newline or a space.
+Input file must consist of positive integers separated by either a newline or a space.
 Other inputs will potentially cause unanticipated behavior.
 Format your input following the patterns of the sample input file, *A1input.txt*
 For size, include at least enough space for the size of your input file.
 The array's size is fixed; if you supply a size less than the amount of input data, only a portion of the data will be read into the array.
 For the sample input, ensure size >= 100.